Table of Contents

 If you haven’t been there before, one of the questions you’ll be asking before your trip is probably, “What plug do I need for Portugal?”

 Coming from the U.S., you’ll need an adapter with a two-pronged plug type.
-As long as your US to Portugal power adapter has two round pins and can fit into the rounded sockets in the wall, it will work.
+As long as your US-to-Portugal power adapter has two round pins and can fit into the rounded sockets in the wall, it will work.
 However, it’s safer to use a grounded adapter, especially for devices with a grounded plug, so a Type F adapter is ideal.

 View on Amazon.com ➜